Elliptical Knee pain resulting from an elliptical machine is likely the result of various factors.

 3 Reasons Why Your Client has Knee Pain While on the Elliptical Trainer

 Hip Width is Not Your Natural Hip Width

 The distance between the pedals or hip width is built for the average individual.
-It is suppose to be okay for someone that is 5 foot or 6 foot.
-The hip width maybe too narrow or wide depending on the brand, design, style and pedal of the elliptical machine.
-If the hip width is outside of your normal hip width, this will change the biomechanics of your leg.
-This will lead to undue stress to your knee, hip and back.
+It is supposed to be okay for someone 5 feet or 6 feet.
+The hip width may be too narrow or broad depending on the elliptical machine’s brand, design, style, and pedal.
+If the hip width is outside your average hip width, this will change the biomechanics of your leg.
+This will lead to undue stress on your knee, hip, and back.

 If your client fixes their heel on the pedal, it will affect how their knee tracks.
-If the knee is not tracking properly this will put greater stress on different parts of the knee and this will lead to knee irritation or knee injury.
-Try to get you client to keep their heel off the pedal and get them to pivot on the ball of their foot until they have a position that makes their knee happy.
+If the knee is not tracking correctly, this will put more significant stress on different parts of the knee, leading to knee irritation or injury.
+Try to get your client to keep their heel off the pedal and to pivot on the ball of their foot until they have a position that makes their knee happy.

 Weight Shift onto the Toes Leads to More Quadriceps Activity

-Those were my thoughts on which is better, elliptical trainer or treadmill plus a few reasons why your client’s knee maybe irritated by being on the elliptical machine.
+Those were my thoughts on which is better, the elliptical trainer or treadmill, plus a few reasons why your client’s knee may be irritated by being on the elliptical machine.

-I wonder if there is any research of the topic.
-The above is my opinion on things, I wonder what the research says.
+I wonder if there is any research on the topic.
+The above is my opinion on things.
+I wonder what the study says.